 Former US President Bill Clinton has stated that this is his favorite Beatles song. (thanks, Adrian - Wilmington, DE)

-In 1966, this song took home the Grammy Award for Best Contemporary Pop Vocal Performance for a Male.
-It was awarded to Paul McCartney. (thanks, Tommy - flower mound, TX)
+In 1966, this song took home the Grammy Award for Best Contemporary Pop Vocal Performance, Male.
+It was awarded to Paul McCartney. (thanks, Tommy - Flower Mound, TX)

 In August 1966, the long-defunct British music magazine Disc And Music Echo asked Kinks frontman Ray Davies to review the then newly released Revolver album.
 This is how he reacted to this song: "I bought a Haydn LP the other day and this sounds just like it.
 It's all sort of quartet stuff and it sounds like they're out to please music teachers in primary schools.
 I can imagine John saying: 'I'm going to write this for my old schoolmistress'.
 Still it's very commercial."

 The chorus of this song was sampled as part of Sinead O'Connor's 1994 song "Famine," which was based on the story of the potato famine in Ireland. (thanks, Annabelle - Eugene, OR)